LedgerInvesting/bayesblend/docs/user-guide/blending.md

 models were the only plausible models.
-Paraphrasing [Kruschke (2011)]( https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=36edd08030b28d7b549e7c39c630e051e231bd98), if Bayesian parameter estimation is re-allocating credibility across possible parameter values, BMA is allocating credibility across possible hypotheses or models.
+Paraphrasing [Kruschke (2011)]( https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=36edd08030b28d7b549e7c39c630e051e231bd98), if Bayesian parameter estimation is re-allocating credibility across possible parameter values, BMA is re-allocating credibility across possible hypotheses or models.
 This is a reasonable approach if the set of candidate models contain the true model, or something close to the true model,